jpolkdata/spotify-analysis/README.md

 SPOTIPY_CLIENT_SECRET={YOUR_SECRET}
 ```

-Make sure that this .tfvars file is included in the .gitignore, we do not want to check this into the repo.
+Make sure that this `.tfvars` file is included in the .gitignore, we do not want to check this into the repo.

 ### Run the terraform scripts
-The variables that are now defined in the .tfvars file are used in the `./tf/variable.tf` file.
-Now that Terraform is able to authenticate to AWS we can run Terraform
+The variables that are now defined in `.tfvars` are referenced in `./tf/variable.tf`.
+Now that Terraform is able to authenticate to AWS we can run Terraform on the console:
 ```
 cd /tf
 terraform init
 terraform plan
 ```

-If all goes well then you go can ahead and apply the changes using `terraform apply`.
+If the results of the plan command look good then you go can ahead and apply the changes using `terraform apply`.
 This should create the s3 paths, the Lambda, and a Cloudwatch rule that will run the Lambda on a weekly schedule.

 As the Lambda runs each week the results of the script will be saved into a file in S3.
 From that point we can use the data to start making observations and visualizations around the data, and see how album lengths are changing over time.
+Pulling the data on a weekly cadence also opens up some additional analysis options, such as seeing how the playlists change over time.

 ### Create a local .env file
 In order to connect to S3 to do analysis of the files and create some visualizations, we need a way to authenticate to AWS.
-The way I chose to do this is to utilize
-the `os` and `dotenv` libraries to read my access key and secret from a local .env file.
-As this is sensitive info I have added the .env file to my .gitignore.
+The way I chose to do this is to utilize the `os` and `dotenv` libraries to read my access key and secret from a local `.env` file.
+As this is sensitive info I have added the `.env` file to my `.gitignore`.

 Inside my Python scripts I just call `load_dotenv()`.
 By default that will look for environment variables to load within a file named .env, which exists in the root of my project.
 The contents of that file are just these variables:
 ```